-1. Introduction
+27 1.
+Introduction

-The dynamic analysis of mechanical and structural systems is commonly carried out with numerical models.
-Due to the unavoidable effects of uncertainty, it is highly challenging to perform the system analysis under the traditional approach, which is based on deterministic concepts.
-Nowadays, the theory of random vibrations offers tools to incorporate the uncertainty in several engineering problems [1].
-For example, the effects of uncertainty associated with earthquakes and wind loads on structures, or the effect of atmospheric turbulence on airplanes, can be assessed with a reliability analysis.
-Indeed, the so-called first excursion probability allows quantifying the system's reliability under one or more performance criteria, for instance, if a response of interest exceeds a predefined threshold during the stochastic loading.
-In cases where the system's behavior remains linear, the first excursion probability can provide a measure with respect to a serviceability criterion [2-4].
-Consequently, various advanced simulation methods have been developed to calculate the first excursion probability by leveraging the linearity of the system.
-These methods include, for example, a very Efficient Importance Sampling (EIS) [5], Domain Decomposition Method (DDM) [6], Directional Importance Sampling (DIS) [7], and lastly, multidomain Line Sampling (mLS) [8].
+The dynamic analysis of mechanical and structural systems is commonly carried out with 28 numerical models.
+Due to the unavoidable effects of uncertainty, it is highly challenging to perform 29 the system analysis under the traditional approach, which is based on deterministic concepts.
+30 Nowadays, the theory of random vibrations offers tools to incorporate the uncertainty in several 31 engineering problems [1].
+For example, the effects of uncertainty associated with earthquakes and 32 wind loads on structures, or the effect of atmospheric turbulence on airplanes, can be assessed 33 with a reliability analysis.
+Indeed, the so-called first excursion probability allows quantifying the 34 system's reliability under one or more performance criteria, for instance, if a response of interest 35 exceeds a predefined threshold during the stochastic loading.
+In cases where the system's behaviour 36 remains linear, the first excursion probability can provide a measure with respect to a serviceability 37 criterion [2, 3, 4].
+Consequently, various advanced simulation methods have been developed to 38 calculate the first excursion probability by leveraging the linearity of the system.
+These methods 39 include, for example, a very Efficient Importance Sampling (EIS) [5], Domain Decomposition 40 Method (DDM) [6], Directional Importance Sampling (DIS) [7], and lastly, multidomain Line 41 Sampling (mLS) [8].
+42

-The first excursion probability can be affected considerably due to changes in structural properties, such as alterations in mass, stiffness, or geometrical dimensions of structural members.
-In particular, considering nonproportional damping in the system is of utmost importance, as it provides a more realistic representation of dynamic behavior compared to proportional damping [9].
-This generalized approach of the system differs from the cases considered in, e.g. [10,11].
-Therefore, studying the sensitivity of the first https://doi.org/10.1016/j.ymssp.2025.112865
+The first excursion probability can be affected considerably due to changes in structural prop-43 erties, such as alterations in mass, stiffness, or geometrical dimensions of structural members.
+44 In particular, considering nonproportional damping in the system is of utmost importance, as it 45 provides a more realistic representation of dynamic behavior compared to proportional damping 46 [9].
+This generalized approach of the system differs from the cases considered in, e.g. [10, 11].
+47 Therefore, studying the sensitivity of the first excursion probability is fundamental to achieve a 48 more exhaustive reliability assessment [12, 13, 14, 15, 16].
+This information can be used, in the 49 context of risk evaluation [17], decision making [18], as well as reliability-based design optimization 50 problems [19].
+51